SAP/ui5-tooling/docs/pages/ESSupport.md

 - [apiIndexGenerator.js](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/apiIndexGenerator.js)
   Compiles API index resources from all `api.json` resources available in the given test resources directory.
   The resulting index resources (e.g. `api-index.json`,  `api-index-deprecated.json`,
-  `api-index-experimental.json` and `api-index-since.json`) are mainly to be used in the UI5 SDK.
+  `api-index-experimental.json` and `api-index-since.json`) are mainly to be used in a UI5 SDK.

 #### JSDoc: UI5 SDK

-The UI5 SDK can be build locally.
+a UI5 SDK can be build locally.
 To get more insights about the local UI5 SDK build setup, have a look at the [Developer Guide](https://github.com/SAP/openui5/blob/master/docs/developing.md#building-the-openui5-sdk-demo-kit).

-Currently, the resources needed for the UI5 SDK build are stored in [openui5](https://github.com/SAP/openui5/tree/master/lib/jsdoc) and in [ui5-builder](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc).
+Currently, the resources needed for a UI5 SDK build are stored in [openui5](https://github.com/SAP/openui5/tree/master/lib/jsdoc) and in [ui5-builder](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc).
 This is needed because these files are not part of the `sap.ui.core` library artefact, so building JSDoc for any library has no access to the needed resources.
 Therefore it is necessary to have these resources also available in the *ui5-builder*.
 This might chance in future.

-Following artefacts are part of the UI5 SDK build:
+Following artefacts are part of a UI5 SDK build:

-- [createIndexFiles.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/createIndexFiles.cjs): Creates several index files (e.g. `sap-ui-version.json`).
+- [createIndexFiles.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/createIndexFiles.cjs): Creates several index files by interpreting the `sap-ui-version.json`.
-- [transformApiJson.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/transformApiJson.cjs): Preprocesses `api.json` files for use in the UI5 SDKs.
+- [transformApiJson.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/transformApiJson.cjs): Preprocesses `api.json` files for use in a UI5 SDKs.
 Transforms the `api.json` as created by the JSDoc build into a pre-processed `api.json` file suitable for the SDK.
 The pre-processing includes formatting of type references, rewriting of links and other time consuming calculations.
 - [plugin.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/plugin.cjs): UI5 plugin for JSDoc3.
 The plugin adds the following UI5 specific tag definitions to JSDoc3.

     - disclaimer